The Fix Up

 George: I don't want hope.
 Hope is killing me.
 My dream is to become

 hopeless.
-When you're hopeless, you don't care, and when you don't care, that
+When you're hopeless, you don't care, and when you don't care,

 indifference makes you attractive.